Milton Nicks Jr.

 Milton Nicks Jr. is an American politician and former law enforcement officer who was a member of the Arkansas House of Representatives from the 50th district.
 Elected in November 2014, he assumed office on January 12, 2015.
+In 2022, Nicks ran for Arkansas House of Representatives, but this time in the 35th district and won.
+He served from 2023-2025.

 Early life and education

 Nicks was born and raised in Earle, Arkansas.
 He graduated from the Arkansas State Police Academy and Arkansas Law Enforcement Training Academy.

 Career

 Prior to entering politics, Nicks served as an Arkansas State Police officer.
 He was also the owner and CEO of a construction company and worked as the pastor of the Mount Pilgrim Baptist Church.
-Nicks was elected to the Arkansas House of Representatives in November 2014 and assumed office on January 12, 2015.